TQZhang04/outage-severity-analysis/README.md

   frameborder="0"
 ></iframe>

 This plot shows us the distribution of years in our data.
 There seems to have been a peak in outage counts in 2011, with a significant jump in the number of outages.
-The main takeaway, however, is that not all years are represented equally in our data; If we do analysis based on time later on, we'll have to keep this in mind.
+The main takeaway, however, is that not all years are represented equally in our data.

 ### Outage Duration
 Since outage duration is what we'll ultimately be looking at, we should look at its distribution here too.